loftwah/rails-blog/README.md

   - [List all of our articles](#list-all-of-our-articles)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# My Rails Tutorial

-This project is to teach myself Ruby on Rails.
-I am using Ubuntu in WSL2 (Windows Subsystem for Linux 2) and Ruby 2.7.
-This project requires Ruby and SQLite3.
-I will be using [this](https://guides.rubyonrails.org/getting_started.html) guide to get started.

 ## Installation